narve/ang2-bpmnjs/README.md

 Misc todo's, suggestions welcome:
 ---

-- Coordination/integration between Angular-components and the BPMN.IO /providers/ seems to be difficult.
-How should one implement (e.g.) /save/ functionality?
+- Coordination/integration between Angular-components and the BPMN.IO _providers_ seems to be difficult.
+How should one implement (e.g.) _save_ functionality?

 - Improve development tools.
 Stacktrace in browser doesn't match typescript files. it is not possible to debug from IntelliJ.
 Any ideas?